Developer Guide

 Equity Fund Portfolio

-An example of a portfolio holding report for a fund that primarily invests in equities.
+A portfolio holding report for a fund that primarily invests in equities.
 Note the <AssetType> is ‘Equity’.

 <?xml version="1.0" encoding="UTF-8"?>